Narda: Discotrillion Vinyl Release

 In 2021, at the height of the COVID-19 pandemic, the band re-recorded the tracks from Discotillion in time for the album's fifteenth year anniversary, this time with the new eight-piece iteration.
 Renamed Discotrilion, the vinyl release under Backspacer Records includes four additional and exclusive tracks: "Wagwagan Love", "Mr. Sindak", "Duwag" and "Ikaw Lamang".
 The vinyl was pressed on opaque pink colored vinyl and is a limited release with 300 numbered copies.

 The single "Ikaw Lamang" was released under Island Records Philippines on April 22, 2022.

 Discotrillion was mastered for vinyl by Ely Buendia at Crow's Nest Studio.
 The gatefold album artwork and design, which saw the band as would-be action stars on a hand-painted billboard, was made by China Principe and Rezonate.

 The official vinyl release happened on April 23, 2022 at Backspacer Records in Pasig with members Ryan Villena, Wincy Aquino Ong, Nico Africa, Tani Santos, and Jep Cruz in attendance.

+The song “Mr. Sindak” was nominated for Best Alternative Recording at the 2023 Awit Awards.
+The album cover, designed by China Principe and Rezonate, received a nomination for Best Cover Art.

 Collaboration with Brutalist Pilipinas

 On Independence Day, June 12, 2022, Narda released a music video for their single "Ang Buhay T’wing Wala Ka" which pays homage to the country’s Brutalist architecture.
 The motion graphics-driven music video is an ode to Brutalist architecture in the Philippines made in cooperation with archivist-preservationist group Brutalist Pilipinas.
 It features the works of architects like Froilan Hong, Arturo Luz, and, most prominently, National Artist for Architecture Leandro Locsin.